wennycooper/Andbot-Prototype-Integration-Plan/README.md

 # 0. INTRODUCTION
 This document describes the Andbot prototype integration plan.
-The integration tasks will be separate into several parts:
+The integration tasks will be separated into several parts:
 * Base
 * Arms
 * Body